ESET Security Evangelist Tony Anscombe takes you through his tips and tricks for business cybersecurity.

 Updates and Upgrades

-We are continually bombarded with messages to update, upgrade, patch and download new versions of apps and operating systems.
+However, we are continually bombarded with messages to update, upgrade, patch and download new versions of apps and operating systems.
 The attitude of ‘don’t fix something that isn’t broken’ means that many updates are not deployed on company networks to avoid the inconvenience of scheduling and possible compatibility issues.

 Keeping operating systems and applications up to date is one of the best ways to protect devices from being hacked.
 Cybercriminals seek out vulnerabilities in software and exploit them to gain access to devices and company data.
 Installing the recommended patches, updates and upgrades helps fix the vulnerabilities and keeps devices secure.